killbill/api-pojos/README.md

 # api-pojos

-POJO generation for killbill-api and killbill-plugin-api interfaces.
+POJO generation tool for `killbill-api` and `killbill-plugin-api` interfaces.
+This tool useful for:

+1. Generate default getter/setter implementation for POJO interfaces
+2. Generate default business methods for business interfaces
+3. Generate builder classes to build the default implementation
+4. Generate Jackson's Module and Revolver classes

 ## Build

 Use this command to build the tool `mvn package shade:shade`.
 This will produce an uberjar at `target/pojogen.jar`.
-If you have file structure like the one showing in [Usage](#usage), then this is one-liner command:
+If you have a file structure like the one showing in the [Usage](#usage) section, then you can use the following one-line command:

 ```shell
 mvn package shade:shade && cp target/pojogen.jar ../